yunstanford/aws-py-examples/README.md

 # aws-py-examples

-some demo for AWS Services in Python
+some demo for AWS Services in Python. [ PLAY GROUND ]